Understand more about the Causes of Separation Anxiety in Dogs

 Although many dog breeds never display submissive behaviours, many dogs will urinate and other forms of marking when first meeting another dog or human.
 And some dogs may continue to do so even in the context of interactions, saying things like growling, baring their teeth or crouching calmly with their head lowered.

-Urinating on vertical surfaces is normal behaviour for dogs.
+Urinating on vertical surfaces is typical behaviour for dogs.
 Dogs spray urine to leave their scent, which others can smell and follow.
 This behaviour is in areas where the dog likes to hang out.

 Dogs Being Destructive